Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: On relative motives and -sheaves

-In the case when $S$ is of finite type over $\sq$ we note that the same argument proves the degeneration of $T(\hetlwz,-)$; hence the functoriality of Chow-weight spectral sequences (with respect to $H$) yields the assertion desired.
+In the case when $S$ is of finite type over $\sq$ we note that the same argument proves the degeneration of $T_{\wchow(S'')}({\tilde H}^{et}_{\ql,0}(S''),M'')$; hence the functoriality of Chow-weight spectral sequences (with respect to $H$; see Proposition \ref{pwss}(I)) yields the assertion desired.

-2. The same reduction arguments as above enable us to assume that $S$ is of finite type over $\sfp$ (for $p\neq 0$) or over $\sq$.
-In this case Proposition \ref{pcisdeg}(\ref{ietre}) along with assertion I allow us to translate our assertion into the corresponding analogue for weights on $\dhsl$.
-Now, for $S/\sfp$ we have $i^!\dhsl_{w\ge s}\subset \dhzl_{w\le s}$ and $i^*\dhsl_{w\ge s}\subset \dhzl_{w\ge s}$ by (\S5.1.14, (i*) and (i), of) \cite{bbd}.
+2. The same reduction arguments as above (along with Proposition \ref{pcisdeg}(\ref{iexch}--\ref{iexche}) enable us to assume that $S$ is of finite type over $\sfp$ (for $p\neq 0$) or over $\sq$.
+In this case Theorem \ref{tetre}(I,II) along with assertion I allow us to translate our assertion into the corresponding analogue for weights on $\dhsl$.
+Now, for $S/\sfp$ we have $i^!\dhsl_{w\le s}\subset \dhzl_{w\le s}$ and $i^*\dhsl_{w\ge s}\subset \dhzl_{w\ge s}$ by (\S5.1.14, (i*) and (i), of) \cite{bbd}.
 Proposition \ref{pglu}(IV\ref{iim}) yields: it suffices to note that $j_{!*}$ respects weights of mixed sheaves; this is Corollary 5.3.2 of \cite{bbd}.

 For $S/\sq$ it suffices to verify the assertion for $\hetlmw$ instead of $\hetlm$.
 In this setting we can apply the Remark succeeding Definition 3.3 and Corollary 3.5 of \cite{huper} (instead of the results of \cite{bbd} cited above).